neo-project/docs/tutorial/en-us/9-smartContract/Give_an_ITO.md

 Transaction tx = (Transaction)ExecutionEngine.ScriptContainer;
 ```

 Next, we have to get the `references` of this transaction.
 Here, a reference stands for the corresponding output for the inputs of the transaction.
-After get the references，we’re verifying that the output that is sent to the contract address (this.address) is NEO.
+After get the references，we’re verifying that the output that is sent to the contract address (this.address) is Neo.
 After confirm this, we can get the corresponding `sender` address through the `ScriptHash` of this `TransactionOutput` object.
 We can learn more about `reference`,`inputs` and `outputs` in the [UTXO](UTXO.md).

 ```csharp
 TransactionOutput reference = tx.GetReferences()[0];